LiangXiYu520/HUGO-Theme-CJK/content/read/29-西洋史/50-Lincoln.md

 Lincoln was, as his friend and admirer, David Davis, once said, ‘‘the most reticent—Secretive man I Ever Saw—or Expect to See.’’
 His law partner of fourteen years, William Henry Herndon, agreed: ‘‘the man was hard, very difficult to understand, even by his bosom friends and his close and intimate neighbors among whom he associated.’’

+in a ditch

+on the strength of 依靠

+elementary 初級的

+influential 有影響力的

+attorney 代理人，律師

+incisive

+evasion

+patronize

+perjured

+wrote Whitney, ‘‘If a witness told the truth without evasion Lincoln was respectful and patronizing to him, but he would score a perjured witness unmercifully.
+He took no notes, but remembered everything quite as well as those who did so.’’

+intellectual

+overspill

+Lincoln’s intellectual curiosity frequently overspilled even the professional requirements of lawyering.
+John Todd Stuart told a campaign biographer in 1860 that Lincoln had a ‘‘mind of a metaphysical and philosophical order—His knowledge of the languages is limited but in other respects I consider a man of very general and varied knowledge.’’

+launched off into some shrewd remarks 发表一些精明的话 landed tenures

+then rounded the conversation off with some commentary ‘‘upon English poetry

+indulged inclination

+reeled off a list of ⋯

+當林肯在讀密爾《論自由》的時候，大洋彼岸的中國，今文學家和漢學家還在爭吵《說文》到底是不是文字正宗。

+sentimentality, hedonism

+Conviction

+continental

+Enlightenment

+inalienable rights

+That passion for becoming increasingly took the political form of republics rather than monarchies, and middle-class capitalism rather than Tory landowning.

+landowning aristocracy,

+citadel

+commitment

+irrational

+institutions

+hidebound

+pamphlet

+divine revelation

+hostility to aristocrats

+scanty

+remorse,

+submission

+manifestations

+baptism . epiphany

+ritual of worship

+dissident

+fondness

+quarrell over

+plain

+accomplishment

+irresistible

+overweening confidence

+triumph

+prophecy

+scion